PrincessRTFM/WoLua/docs/script.md

 - `CallSelfCommand`, readonly string
   A shortcut to join `Script.PluginCommand`, "call", and `Script.Name` with a single space.
 This provides the entire command necessary to invoke the current script.

+- `QueueSize`, readonly number (integer)
+  The number of actions currently sitting in this script's action queue, waiting to be executed.

 ### Methods
 The following methods are avilable on the `Script` API object.